 I am continuing to find and draw the dark shapes in the hair.
-This stage is still the "block-in", only using value instead of line.
+This preliminary addition of tone can be considered the 'block-in' of the value stage.
 Everything I draw is still tentative, subject to change, and there is no sensitive rendering yet.

 Looking at the bottom section of hair under the chin: All I have done here is find the dark shape, find the approximate light shape with my eraser, and slightly gradate in between the two.
 I haven't evened out the values, yet it is already starting to look like dimensional hair, especially when compared to the surrounding flat shapes.

 This is a strategy I will use throughout the drawing: finding the dark shapes, then the light shapes, and creating a gradation between the two to create the half-tones.
 However, before I continue I should establish the rest of the values in my picture by drawing the face.

 Since this tutorial focuses on how to draw hair, I will go through rendering the face in only a few steps.
 For an in-depth step by step tutorial on shading the face, please click here.

 I begin rendering by massing in the shadows (remember: specific shapes = likeness!)
 From here I start creating gradations from the shadows into the half-tones.

 If you refer to the reference photo, you will notice that the left side of the face (the model's left, our right), is generally darker than the right side.
 This suggests that another way to begin rendering the face could be to mass in a light value across the whole left side of the face before continuing to shade.